Azure/azure-saas/docs/azure-saas-docs/content/en/components/Identity/identity-framework-setup-manual.md

 ![(Switch Directory Screenshot)](/azure-saas/images/identity-framework-manual-step-2-switch-tenant-quicklink.png)

-- Upon being created, your Azure AD B2C Tenant will create a federated identity with your Azure subscription account.
 - Click on `Open B2C Tenant` quicklink to immediately change directory to your new Tenant

 ### Step 3.
 (Optional) Invite collaborators to the new Tenant